$Z$ boson production in bottom-quark fusion: a study of $b$-mass effects beyond leading order

 We can thus consider the total cross-section.
 We compute this at NNLO in the 5FS, using the same code and settings discussed above, and then improve it by subtracting the bottom-initiated contribution to it, namely, the cross-section for $Z$ production in bottom fusion, and replacing it with its FONLL expression as defined and discussed above.
 Because both the total and the bottom-fusion cross-section are separately collinear safe, this leads to a consistent result.
 Results are shown in Fig.~\ref{fig:ztotal} for the rate into lepton pairs, obtained multiplying by the branching ratio B(Z$\to$ll)$=3.3658~10^{-2}\pm 0.0023~10^{-2}$~\cite{Tanabashi:2018oca}.
 The uncertainty shown is obtained from standard seven-point scale variation, with the central result given as the mid-point of the band.
 The bottom fusion contribution is computed with either of the choices of scale that we used, with the total cross-section determined with $\mu_R=\mu_F=m_Z$.
 At the level of total cross-section, the effect of the bottom mass is very minor, at the permille level, much smaller than the NNLO scale uncertainty.
-This justifies neglecting the further FONLL improvement of the light-quark induced bottom production contribution, which at the level of total cross-section would be possible, but, as we have seen above, would have a yet much smaller impact.
+This justifies neglecting the further FONLL improvement of the light-quark induced bottom production copntribution, which at the level of total cross-section would be possible, but, as we have seen above, would have a yet much smaller impact.

-In summary, we have determined the total cross-section for $Z$ production in bottom quark fusion at the highest available accuracy in a matched FONLL scheme, and we have used our results as a test case for the discussion of issues of scale dependence and heavy quark treatment, by generalizing our previous results for Higgs production, and studying not only renormalization and factorization scale, but also matching scale dependence.
+In summary, we have determined the total cross-section for $Z$ production in bottom quark fusion at the highest available accuracy in a matched FONLL scheme, and we have used our results as a test case for the discussion of issues of scale dependence and heavy quark treatment, by generalising our previous results for Higgs production, and studying not only renormalisation and factorisation scale, but also matching scale dependence.
 We have finally assessed the impact of the FONLL improvement both on the bottom fusion and total $Z$ production cross-section.